1984 Avon Cup

 The 1984 Avon Cup was a women's tennis tournament played on outdoor clay courts in Marco Island, Florida in the United States that was part of the 1983–84 Virginia Slims World Championship Series.
-The tournament was held from January 28 through February 3, 1985.
+It was the second edition of the tournament and was held from January 28 through February 3, 1985.
 Fifth-seeded Bonnie Gadusek won the singles title.